 There’s nothing like changing a life — unless you’re also saving a life.
 And that’s just what you’re doing when you adopt a cat from a shelter.
-Your shelter’s staff has worked hard to prepare adoptable cats for their forever homes.
-They can also help you navigate the adoption process, match you with the right cat and answer any questions you have.
+However, bringing home a new cat or kitten can be stressful for the animal.
+Your shelter’s staff is a great resource, as they have worked hard to prepare adoptable cats for their forever homes.
+They can help you navigate the adoption process, match you with the right cat and answer any questions you have.

-Here’s what to ask the shelter staff before adopting a cat.
+Below are some questions to ask shelter staff before adopting a cat.

 Shelter staff and volunteers spend ample time learning about their adoptable cats’ unique personalities and needs.
 By the time a cat is ready for adoption, the staff has interacted with them and gotten to know their temperament and daily habits through playtime, mealtime, downtime, and health and well-being checks.
 In short, the staff is the best resource for finding out more about an adoptable cat’s personality.